sodascience/metasyn/docs/source/usage/installation.rst

 Step 3: Installing MetaSynth
 ----------------------------

-There are two ways to install MetaSynth, you can either download the latest official version from PyPI using pip or download the latest version from our GitHub repository.
+There are two ways to install MetaSynth, you can either download the latest official version from PyPI or directly from our GitHub repository.

 .. tab:: PyPI